Yowani Choctaws: Texas Indian Wars 1835–1843

 In 1835, English-speaking settlers and some anti-Santa Anna Tejanos in Texas launched the Texas Revolution to gain independence from Mexico.
 The provisional Texas government sent Sam Houston, a man much respected by the Cherokee, to negotiate a treaty with the Indians living in East Texas.
-They concluded a treaty at Bowles Village on February 23, 1836, between the Cherokee and Twelve Associated Tribes and the provisional Texas government.
-This treaty was the first in an attempt to form an inter-tribal community in which the Choctaw were fully involved.
+They concluded a treaty at Bowles Village on February 23, 1836, between the Cherokee and Twelve Associated Tribes (including the Yowani Choctaw) and the provisional Texas government.

 In March 1836, the Republic of Texas was established, gaining full independence from Mexico the following month.
 Elected the first president of the Republic, Houston continued to negotiate peace with the various Indian tribes.
 After 1837, the Yowani combined settlements to form a single village on Attoyac Bayou in extreme southeastern Rusk County.
 An 1837 census of Indians in the Republic of Texas noted that 70 Yowani Choctaw lived in this village, along with several Chickasaw.
 The census also noted that these people were peaceable.

 The Texas Legislature refused to ratify many of Houston's treaties.
 The second president of the Republic, Mirabeau Lamar, did not share Houston's respect for the native tribes, and refused to honor Houston's treaties.
 New settlers to the region often settled or encroached on lands that had been granted to Indian tribes, and some tribes retaliated against them.
 In the summer of 1839, Lamar ordered the Texian Army to attack Cherokee villages.
 The Americans eventually drove the Cherokee out of Texas; some went to Indian Territory, where the Cherokee Nation had relocated, and others to northern Mexico.